The Corporate Governance Review: Ireland

 Generally, shareholders do not have a role in deciding or approving operational matters, regardless of size or materiality.
 An exception to this principle arises under the Listing Rules in relation to large transactions.

 Under Irish law, there is a list of structural matters that are reserved to be decided by the shareholders by ordinary resolution (or a simple majority) of those who vote.
 Examples include the consolidation or subdivision of shares, the payment of compensation to former directors and the purchase 'on market' of the company's own shares.
 Certain other actions are also reserved but require a special resolution (or 75 per cent of the votes).
-Examples of these matters include the alteration of the memorandum and articles of association of the company, the giving of financial assistance in connection with the purchase of the company's own shares and the reduction of share capital.
+Examples of these matters include the alteration of the constitution of the company, the giving of financial assistance in connection with the purchase of the company's own shares and the reduction of share capital.

 Rights of dissenting shareholders

 A number of remedies are open to disgruntled shareholders under Irish law.
-Perhaps the remedy that is most often talked about is the statutory right of minority shareholders to seek potentially far-reaching redress on the grounds of majority shareholder oppression, where shareholders can also apply to court to have a forced sale of the company or to have the company wound up on just and equitable grounds.
-Here it must be shown that the act or measure complained of has as its primary motive the advancement of the interests of the majority shareholders as opposed to the interests of the company as a whole.
+Perhaps the remedy that is most often talked about is the statutory right of minority shareholders to seek potentially far-reaching redress on the grounds of majority shareholder oppression, where shareholders can apply to court to have a forced sale of the company or to have the company wound up on just and equitable grounds.
+It must be shown that the act or measure complained of has as its primary motive the advancement of the interests of the majority shareholders as opposed to the interests of the company as a whole.
 Mere dissent by a minority is insufficient to support a claim for redress.
 The Companies Act permits the courts to award a wide range of remedies, including forced sale, winding up and compensation for any loss or damage as a result of oppressive conduct.

 ii Shareholder duties and responsibilities